Program OverviewPrinter Friendly

 This diploma program places a strong emphasis on energy-efficient, sustainable design and construction strategies, and protecting the environment.
 During this program, you will learn to use state-of-the-art computer technology, as well as prepare designs and construction drawings for residential, industrial, commercial, and institutional buildings.
 You will also learn about building materials, construction methods, structural design, mechanical and electrical services, building codes and zoning by-laws.

 Program OutlinePrinter Friendly

 Companies Offering Jobs

-Romanov Romanov, Architects; Hunt Design Associates Inc., Lapointe Architects Cassidy & Company Architectural Technologists
+Romanov Romanov Architects Inc., Hunt Design Associates Inc., Lapointe Architects, Cassidy & Company Architectural Technologists

 - A project-based curriculum that focuses on a different building type each semester, and a strong foundation in technical skills and knowledge prepare you for the job market.

 - A strong emphasis on energy-efficient design and other sustainable design strategies responds to a growing demand in the building industry.

 - Program faculty members hold advanced degrees, licenses or credentials in architecture, architectural technology, building science, engineering and green building.